 Around the series' release, The Witcher 3: Wild Hunt has seen more players revisiting the 2015 CD Projekt Red game.
 The title has recently hit 48K concurrent players on Steam, the highest player count since June 2016 when the Blood and Wine DLC dropped.

 At the time of writing, 38,138 players are experiencing the world of The Witcher 3: Wild Hunt via Steam.
-The fact that the game is currently 70 per cent off surely helps the numbers.
+The fact that the game is currently surely helps the numbers.
 The promotion will come to an end on 2 January 2020.

-In other CD Projekt Red news, the developer recently squashed the beef they had with The Witcher saga author Andrzej Sapkowski.
+In other CD Projekt Red news, the developer recently they had with The Witcher saga author Andrzej Sapkowski.
 They will join forces and continue to work together on new rights that have now been secured for new games, merchandise and other material.

 The Witcher TV series has already been renewed for Season 2.